aditihelekar/Aditi_work/README.md

 # Aditi_work
 INSTRUCTIONS ON HOW TO USE THE TRAFFIC SIGN APPLICATION

-1)     The Project Can be accessed using this site: https://trafficsign-183218.appspot.com
+1)     The Project Can be accessed using this site: [a link](https://trafficsign-183218.appspot.com)

 2)     Once you enter, you get welcomed by a page called “My Traffic signs application”.